TJNII/puppet-bind/readme.md

 -----------

 Currently the module requires two puppet runs on the nameserver master to propagate a new record.
-THe change process is as follows:
+The change process is as follows:

 * ---- RUN 1 ----
 * Puppet changes a member db file to modify a record